indygreg/PyOxidizer/docs/packaging.rst

    black packaged into /home/gps/src/black/build/apps/black/x86_64-unknown-linux-gnu/debug

-If you examine the output, you'll see that various Python modules files were written to the ``black/build/apps/black/x86_64-unknown-linux-gnu/debug/lib`` directory, just as our packaging rules requested!
+If you examine the output, you'll see that various Python modules files were written to the output directory, just as our configuration file requested!

 Let's try to run the application::

-   $  black/build/apps/black/x86_64-unknown-linux-gnu/debug/black
+   $ pyoxidizer run --path black --target install
    No paths given.
 Nothing to do 😴

 Success!